|

 (or default text) is formatted inside the box; no attempt

 is made to size the box to fit the text.
-An application
+An application of

-be determined later, or externally composited in
+determined later, or externally composited in

 postprocessing. -L as the first argument left-aligns the